AdamJeddy/For-Future-Me/_posts/Psychology-of-Money/2022-04-23-Psychology-of-Money.md

 - We all want the complicated world we live in to make sense.
 So we tell ourselves stories to fill in the gaps of what are effectively blind spots.

-- Outcome of a start-up depends as much on the achievements of its competitors and on changes in the market as on its own efforts.
+- The outcome of a start-up depends as much on the achievements of its competitors and on changes in the market as on its own efforts.

 ### Chapter 19.
 All Together Now